 In the books, Lacey's still around after that gigantic time jump, though Lear died 54 years earlier.
 He rescued her after the fall of Project NOAH, and they stuck together and eventually fell in love.
 Already there are a few differences from book to screen, where they're concerned; Lacey "rescued" Lear on the show, and it seems likely he will survive the time jump.
-It'll remain to be seen whether the rest of their story imitates the source material.
+It's unclear whether the rest of their story would have imitated the source material.

 What's the deal with the rest of the world?

 Toward the end of the final episode, the world outside the United States decided it had had enough and nuked many of the major U.S. cities in an attempt to stop the virus from spreading.
 Whether or not that was the right move could be up for debate, but it matters most in the context of one question: did it work?

 Ideally, Season 2 would have explored whether or not those drastic measures were successful.
 And in addition, which of the main characters survived those explosions?

 "Home" would be a good guess, considering all the Virals (save for Babcock) made a beeline for their home cities and turned them into hotspots of chaos and doom.
 But where is home, for Fanning?

 The show left his whereabouts ambiguous after his escape, though he did show up to make life complicated for Amy one more time before the time jump.
 It seems possible he might still be hanging out in the place where he’s from, feeding on people — or he might be tracking Amy down.

 What was the place Amy found at the end?